Leonhard Schiemer: Arrest

+He also wrote an interpretation of the Apostles’ Creed as well as hymns.

-Schiermer's writings were widely circulated and after his death had a significant influence on the development of Austrian and south German Anabaptism.
+Schiermer's writings were widely circulated and after his death.
+They had a significant influence on the development of Austrian and south German Anabaptism.

 Teachings

 Schiemer appears to have confirmed the doctrine of the Trinity.

 Schiemer separated the outer word of God, the Bible, received through one's ear, from the inner word, the direct word of God, that only a spirit-possessed person is able to hear.
 The inner word leads to loving God and following Christ, while the outer word is used only to devise external rules and regulations.
 It makes people merely good citizens, but not devoted and sacrificial followers of Jesus.

 The followers of Schiemer also renounced private property.
 He was fascinated with early Christian communism and taught this as a sign of the true Christian.
 The Hutterites have made this ideal a principle of their community.

 The central message of Schiemer's writing is on the theology of the cross and Passion mysticism of the Late Middle Ages: Christ suffered for the faithful of this world.
 His theology also appears in the hymns he composed, which have been passed down in the Ausbund, which is still used by descendants of the Anabaptists, the Amish.